The Lament of the Land (Micah 7)

 They hunt, each man his brother, with a net.

-We now learn that the missing clusters of grapes and first-ripe figs are a poetic image pointing to the lack of decent human beings in the land.
-The godly man, too, is out of season.
-All now act as criminals, seeking to trap and kill their fellows.
-This is an allusion to the lawless conditions and political turmoil in the land.
+We now learn that the missing clusters of grapes and first-ripe figs are a poetic image of the lack of upright people in the land.
+The godly man is out of season.
+All now act as criminals, seeking to trap and hurt their fellows.
+This is a picture of the lawless conditions and political turmoil in the time of Micah.

 The prince asks, even the judge, for a bribe,